alaingilbert/cron/README.md

 Jobs recover panic by default
 Jobs can have a description (label)
 Jobs ID are string and can have user specified ID
+Job run have a dedicated logger that can be use to keep logs for a specific run
 Can add hooks callback to global JobEvent or entry specific events
 Can have a job that only run once using cron.Once
 Can change the *time.Location while running